Massive fire north of Prince Albert, Sask., is threatening farms and acreages | CBC News

 "That would be toward my property and that of some of the neighbours to the south of me, who are probably all sitting on pins and needles right now waiting for some news."

-Dionne said it is still a volatile situation, with the forecast calling for 30 C and gusty winds.
+Dionne said it is still a volatile situation, with the forecast calling for temperatures of 30 C and gusty winds.

 "When we get temperatures of 33 C, what comes at night is lightning.
 So it's just a tinderbox waiting for that lightning to come, so we are extremely worried."